 This tutorial is about moving text boxes rather than text placeholders.
 Typically text placeholders for regular text content or even slide titles are located in the same position on successive slides.
 So, if you really do need to move a text placeholder, do it within the Slide Master so that this change of position happens on all slides, providing a consistent look to your presentation.
 This will also prevent you from repeatedly moving the placeholders on each and every slide on your presentation.

-In this tutorial, you will learn how you can move text boxes within the Slide Area in PowerPoint 2013 for Windows.
+In this tutorial, you will learn how you can move text boxes within the Slide Area in PowerPoint 2016.
 Do note that we suggest you move only text boxes, and not text placeholders since the positioning of the latter is normally controlled by the Slide Master.

-Learn more about how you can change the position of your text boxes by following these steps:
+Learn more about how you can change the position of your text boxes in PowerPoint 2016 for Windows.
+Follow these steps:

 - Open any slide which has a text box, as shown in Figure 1.
 Note that of the three text containers on this slide, only one is a text box, and that's the one on the right side of the slide (which includes blue colored text).